NationalSecurityAgency/qgis-shapetools-plugin/readme.md

 ## <a name="geodesic-transformations"></a> ![Geodesic Transformations](images/transformShape.svg) Geodesic Transformations Tool

 This tool provides the ability to geodesically transform a shape.
 It supports scaling, rotation and translation.
-The size and geometry of each shape will be retained regardless of the projection.
+Each of these can use data defined override expressions.
+The relative size and geometry of each shape will be retained regardless of the projection.

 <div style="text-align:center"><img src="doc/geodesictransform.jpg" alt="Geodesic Transformations"></div>

-* **Input vector layer** - Select an existing point, line, or polygon vector layer.
+* **Input layer** - Select an existing point, line, or polygon vector layer.
 * **Selected features only** - Checking this box will cause the algorithm to only transform the selected features.
 * **Rotation angle about the centroid** - Rotate the feature about its centroid.
 A positive angle rotates in a clockwise direction.
 * **Scale factor about the centroid** - Scale the shape about its centroid.
 A scale factor of 1 retains its same size.